Skip to main content

 Course Structure

-• Introduction to Computer Science (optional under certain conditions)
+• Introduction to Computer Science

-• Introduction to Statistics for Data Science
+• Introduction to Mathematics for Data Science

 • Text Mining and Language Analytics

-• Data Exploration, Visualization, and Unsupervised Learning
+• Data Exploration, Visualisation, and Unsupervised Learning

 • Strategic Leadership

-• Qualitative approaches to Digital Humanities.
+• Qualitative Approaches to Digital Humanities

 Learning